butter-network/butter/docs/pres/slides.md

 Note:
 - In the taxonomy of distributed systems, it lies here...
 - Unstructured - each node is atomic and is indistinguishable from any other node
-- Why unstructured p2p?
+- Why unstructured vs structured?
-  - Structured p2p more of an overhead when a node is joining and leaving the network - less well adapted for a high churn rate (that is nodes frequently joining and leaving the network)
+  - Structured p2p more of an overhead when a node is joining and leaving the network, this is called bootstrapping (network figures out how to maintain its structure with the new node)
+  - Less well adapted for a high churn rate (that is nodes frequently joining and leaving the network)
-  - Bootstrapping feels somewhat centralised, you need to know of another node before being able to join the network - so that they can maintain the structure - this is one of my issues with lip2p originally (see later)
+  - In addition, bootstrapping feels somewhat centralised, you need to know of another node before being able to join the network (libp2p)
+  - Some SuperPeers are responsible for maintaining the structure in the network
 - We'll see more of this in the persistent storage and information retrieval section of the presentation

 ---